20 HSA/FSA Eligible Gym Memberships and Studios for 2026: How to Qualify

 20 HSA/FSA Eligible Gym Memberships and Studios

-Below is Truemed's current list of top gym and studio partners where qualified customers may be eligible to use HSA/FSA funds.
+Below is Truemed's current list of top gym and studio partners where qualified customers may be eligible to use HSA/FSA funds on their membership or class pack.

 1. CorePower Yoga CorePower combines strength, breath, and movement through heated vinyasa classes.
 With studios across the U.S., it supports flexibility, stress reduction, and cardiovascular health, each of which may be relevant to a qualifying medical condition.
 Qualify Here →